Muhammed Emin Sarıkaya

-Muhammed Emin Sarıkaya (born 3 January 2002) is a Turkish professional footballer who plays as a midfielder for TFF Second League club Kastamonuspor 1966 on loan from İstanbul Başakşehir.
+Muhammed Emin Sarıkaya (born 3 January 2002) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club 1461 Trabzon.

 Professional career

 Muhammed signed his first professional contract with his youth club Bursaspor on 16 May 2018 at the age of 16.
 Muhammed Emin made his professional debut for Bursaspor in a 1-0 Süper Lig loss to Gençlerbirliği S.K. on 18 May 2018.
 He made his debut at the age of 16 years, 4 months and 15 days, making him the 4th youngest debutant in the history of the Süper Lig and the first born in 2002.

 On 2 September 2019, he has signed 3-year contract with İstanbul Başakşehir.